SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 ## Concept
 A **Graph is a non-linear data structure** is a pictorial representation of a set of objects where some pairs of objects are connected by links.
-The interconnected objects are represented by points termed as **vertices**, and the links that connect the vertices are called **edges**.
+The interconnected objects are represented by points termed **vertices**, and the links that connect the vertices are called **edges**.

 > **vertices** are another name for **nodes**.

 ### Graph Attributes

-* The **node** is holding data, which represent Khaled, Fahad, and Majed.
+* The **node** is holding data, which represents Khaled, Fahad, and Majed.

 <img width="300" alt="Graph - Node" src="images/Graph Directed Node Example.jpg">